 How to Consolidate Federal Student Loans

-Log in to http://studentloans.gov and click on “Complete Consolidation Loan Application and Promissory Note. ” You’ll need to finish the application in one session, so gather the documents listed in the “What do I need?” section before you start and set aside about 30 minutes to fill it out.
+Sign in to http://studentloans.gov and click on “Complete application and promissory note for consolidation loans.”
+“In one session, you’ll need to complete the application, so gather the documents listed in What Do I Need?
+Section before you start and set aside to fill it out for about 30 minutes.

 You need to consider federal consolidation if you;

 - want to be eligible for income-based repayment or public service loan forgiveness, you need to consolidate.
 If you have Federal Family Tuition, Perkins or Parent PLUS loans, this is the case